Q-Minh/nihu/dox/tutorials.md

 \subpage tut_laplace_double_integral

-This page introduces the programming techniques and concepts used throughout NiHu.
+This is the page of tutorials of NiHu.